dr-matt-smith/pdo-crud-for-free-repositories/README.md

         // and public getters and setters ...
 ```

-## Step 3: Create a repository class mapping your DB table to your PHP entity class (that is a subclass from Mattsmithdev\PdoCrud\DatabaseTableRepository)
+## Step 3: Create a repository class mapping your DB table to your PHP entity class (that is a subclass from Mattsmithdev\PdoCrudRepo\DatabaseTableRepository)

 e.g. create repository class MovieRepository mapping from table `movie` to PHP class `Evote\Movie`: